2022 Camp Counselor Application Process

 Other trainings such as the Camp Counselor Workshop in April will also have some fees associated with them.

 Before you complete the application, CLICK HERE to view a list of questions that will be on the online application (you will not be able to "save" your application in the middle of completing it, so we recommend reviewing the sample list first to be better prepared.)
-Applications are due December 31, 2020!
+Application due date coming soon!

 MEMBER IN GOOD STANDING FORM